 The idea of democratic peace and the particular behaviour of democracies in conflict situations has prompted a search for parallel trends for economic sanctions.
 Following the structural democratic peace argument and borrowing from the public choice approach to economic sanctions (Kaempfer and Lowenberg, 1988), Lektzian and Souva (2003) propose that the presence of democratic institutions makes democracies less likely to sanction each other but more likely to issue sanctions relative to non-democracies.
 Both characteristics are a result of the constraints that democratic leaders face.
-First, following the democratic peace argument, due to high costs of a failed foreign policy-removal from the office-incumbents prefer weak targets.
+First, following the democratic peace argument, due to high costs of a failed foreign policy - removal from the office - incumbents prefer weak targets.
 Consequently, as democracies are known for their resilience, democratic leaders are more likely to select nondemocracies as targets of economic sanctions, and are less inclined to sanction one another.
 Second, relating to the public choice approach, winning coalitions in democracies tend to be broad and encompass a large variety of interest groups, concerning, for example, security, human rights or protectionist demands.
 Consequently, democratic leaders are more prone to use sanctions in order to stay in office because they have to satisfy a broader audience than their autocratic counterparts, for whom a number of concerns, like championing human rights abroad, are not relevant to staying in power.

 Lektzian and Souva (2003) find empirical support for their structural economic peace argument, and observe that democracies are both more likely to issue sanctions and less likely to sanction one another.
 Nevertheless, other recent empirical evidence suggests that, regardless of the policy outcome, democratic leaders receive a domestic audience benefit from the use of economic sanctions (Whang, 2011), and that there is no empirical evidence for democracies being more resilient in face of economic coercion (Bapat and Kwon, 2015).
-Furthermore, the structural democratic peace and public choice approach to sanctions - two frameworks that, according to Lektzian and Souva, work together - may contradict one another.
-If the benefit to a democratic leader from pursuing a sanction policy resulting, for example, from sheltering a domestic industry (Pond, 2017), is greater than the cost resulting from a failed policy attempt, then we should not observe economic peace, only a higher propensity among democracies to issue sanctions.
-On the other hand, if the public choice theory is correct that sanctions cannot generate a coalition broad enough to boost popularity (Bapat and Kwon, 2015), the economic peace argument still may hold because of the economic costs and risks for the democratically elected political leader associated with losing an inter-state conflict.
+Furthermore, the structural democratic peace and public choice approach to sanctions - two frameworks that, according to Lektzian and Souva, work together - may hold independently.
+If the benefit to a democratic leader from pursuing a sanction policy, for example by additionally sheltering a domestic industry (Pond, 2017), is greater than the cost resulting from a failed policy attempt, then we will not observe economic peace, but there will be a higher propensity among democracies to issue sanctions (regardless of the target) - in line with the public choice approach.
+On the other hand, we may observe economic peace only, because of the potentially large (audience) cost for the democratically elected leader associated with losing a sanction episode - under the assumption that democracies are resilient targets of economic coercion.
+This may occur while sanctions generate a coalition broad enough to boost popularity for a democratic leader and result in an inclination to restore more frequently to economic coercion; however, only against non-democracies.